DataDog/datadog-api-client-go/api/v1/datadog/docs/NotebookCreateData.md

 ### NewNotebookCreateData

-`func NewNotebookCreateData(attributes NotebookCreateDataAttributes, type_ NotebookResourceType, ) *NotebookCreateData`
+`func NewNotebookCreateData(attributes NotebookCreateDataAttributes, type_ NotebookResourceType) *NotebookCreateData`

-NewNotebookCreateData instantiates a new NotebookCreateData object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewNotebookCreateData instantiates a new NotebookCreateData object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewNotebookCreateDataWithDefaults

 `func NewNotebookCreateDataWithDefaults() *NotebookCreateData`

-NewNotebookCreateDataWithDefaults instantiates a new NotebookCreateData object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewNotebookCreateDataWithDefaults instantiates a new NotebookCreateData object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAttributes